aorozsa/Sieve/README.md

 ## Distribution

 Run `npm run dist` to create a distributable installer for the current operating system.
-The outputs for these commands will be saved within `dist/`.
+The output will be saved within `dist/`.